New reporting requirements

 Method for submitting your information

 Despite all of the above, much information still needs to be confirmed.
-Further clarification includes how the data submissions will look.
+Further clarification includes what the data submissions will look like.

-Once finalised, data forms to complete will be made available by DEFRA (or the relevant environment agencies).
+Once finalised, data forms to complete will be made available by Defra (or the relevant environmental agencies).
 The exact layout and fields in the forms are yet to be confirmed.

 One point to note is that most expect the “accurate as reasonably possible” guidance from the current regulations to remain in place.